-DevOps engineers almost always work in a 24/7 business critical online environment.
+Answer: DevOps engineers almost always work in a 24/7 business-critical online environment.
 I was adaptable to on-call duties and able to take up real-time, live-system responsibility.
 I successfully automated processes to support continuous software deployments.
 I have experience with public/private clouds, tools like Chef or Puppet, scripting and automation with tools like Python and PHP, and a background in Agile.

 3. Which scripting languages do you think are most important for a DevOps engineer?

-Some DevOps jobs require extensive systems knowledge, including server clustering and highly concurrent systems.
-As a DevOps engineer, you need to analyze system capabilities and implement upgrades for efficiency, scalability and stability, or resilience.
-It is recommended that you have a solid knowledge of OSes and supporting technologies, like network security, virtual private networks and proxy server configuration.
+Answer: Some DevOps jobs require extensive systems knowledge, including server clustering and highly concurrent systems.
+As a DevOps engineer, you need to analyze system capabilities and implement upgrades for efficiency, scalability, and stability, or resilience.
+It is recommended that you have a solid knowledge of OSes and supporting technologies, like network security, virtual private networks, and proxy server configuration.

-API’s (Application Programming Interface are used to eliminate the necessity to write the complete programs.
+Answer: API’s (Application Programming Interface are used to eliminate the necessity to write complete programs.
+(Online training institute)

 The instructions are provided to make communication between one or more applications.

-Creation of applications is made easy and access for the link of cloud services with other systems.
+Creation of applications is made easy and accessible for the link of cloud services with other systems.